thomykay/dhbw-projectmanagement1/lesson 209 - sprint review, planning/lesson 209 - slides.md

 ## Practice - Sprint #2 Review

+1. ⏲️10min final preparation in the teams.
-1. ⏲️8min per team
+1. ⏲️7min per team
-2. Questions (to the team)
+1. Questions (to the team)
    1. What did you achieve in the recent sprint?
    2. What's your favorite with the current state of the product?
    3. If you could change/add one thing, what would it be?